 5.41 It was found that there was less than substantial heritage harm and that this was at the lower end within this definition.
 The NPPF says that even in this circumstance, the harm still carries great weight.
 It has to be weighed against the public benefits of the proposal.
-It is considered that the need to tackle climate change as recognised in legislation, national energy policy and Development Plan policy and the substantial harm to the heritage assets involved.
+It is considered that the need to tackle climate change as recognised in legislation, national energy policy and Development Plan policy and the substantial benefits of the scheme, when taken together do outweigh the less than substantial harm to the heritage assets involved.

-5.42 Whilst the proposal would take agricultural land cut of active production, there would no loss of that land given the reversible nature of the proposal and there would be some enhancement through enabling the soil to improve.
+5.42 Whilst the proposal would take agricultural land out of active production, there would no loss of that land given the reversible nature of the proposal and there would be some enhancement through enabling the soil to improve.